pypa/packaging.python.org/source/guides/supporting-windows-using-appveyor.rst

     will be run with the configured interpreter.

-    In order to support running under the ``py`` environment, it is possible that projects with complex ``tox`` configurations might need to modify their ``tox.ini`` file.
+    In order to support running under the ``py`` environment, it is possible that projects with complex ``tox`` configurations might need to modify their :file:`tox.ini` file.
 Doing so is, however, outside the scope of this document.

 Automatically uploading wheels
 ------------------------------

 It is possible to request Appveyor to automatically upload wheels.
-There is a ``deployment`` step available in ``appveyor.yml`` that can be used to (for example) copy the built artifacts to a FTP site, or an Amazon S3 instance.
+There is a ``deployment`` step available in :file:`appveyor.yml` that can be used to (for example) copy the built artifacts to a FTP site, or an Amazon S3 instance.
 Documentation on how to do this is included in the Appveyor guides.

 Alternatively, it would be possible to add a ``twine upload`` step to the build.
-The supplied ``appveyor.yml`` does not do this, as it is not clear that uploading new wheels after every commit is desirable (although some projects may wish to do this).
+The supplied :file:`appveyor.yml` does not do this, as it is not clear that uploading new wheels after every commit is desirable (although some projects may wish to do this).

 External dependencies
 ---------------------